joneill3877/Robot-Arm-Project/README.md

 # Planning
 ## Scope
-In this project, we will create a programmable robot arm that can record and loop user inputs to repeat the movements necessary to complete a specific task.
+In this project, we will create a programmable robot arm to record and loop user inputs to repeat the movements necessary to complete a specific task.
 The base will be able to clamp onto a surface to stabilize the arm and provide an axis of rotation for the arm.
 The arm will be constructed out of three hinge joints one connecting the arm base to the first arm segment, the second between the first and second arm segments, and the third between the second arm joint and the claw assembly.
 The claw comprises four individual blades centered around a central worm gear, which is actuated by a motor, which rotates the blades.
 A user input device, tethered by a heat-shrunk length of wires, will send inputs to the arm.
 The inputs on the control device will be a joystick for the axial movements of the joints, a button that switches the joystick to controlling the claw when pressed once and switches back to controlling the arm when pressed again, a button that starts and stops the recording of the inputs, and a button which accesses the menu on the readout LCD.
 The readout LCD will also be located on the control device and will display pertinent information regarding the movement of the arm.

 ## Schedule
 | Week                        |  Goal                                                                                     |